Our economics and strategy team

 Dominick joined Westpac as a Senior Economist in 2006, and became Chief Economist in 2011.
 His most well-known research concerns the roles of taxation, interest rates and inflation on the New Zealand housing market.
 He has also published research on the exchange rate, New Zealand’s labour market, and macroeconomic modelling.

 Dominick's travels include crossing Mongolia on horseback, riding 1000 miles down the Peruvian Andes, and a year spent in the Amazon jungle.

 Michael Gordon - Senior Economist

 Michael has been part of Westpac’s economics and strategy team since 2006.
 His responsibilities in that time have included currency and interest rate strategy; coordinating the team's inflation, growth and financial market forecasts; and conducting research in areas such as the labour market, house prices and macroprudential policy.

 Previously, Michael worked at the Reserve Bank of New Zealand as a senior analyst in the Financial Stability department.

 Satish Ranchhod - Senior Economist

 Satish joined Westpac’s Economics team as a Senior Economist in October 2014.
-His work focuses on inflation and developments in New Zealand’s labour market.
+His work focuses on inflation, as well as developments in New Zealand's household and construction sectors.

 Prior to joining Westpac, he was an adviser at the Reserve Bank of New Zealand.
 Much of his career has focused analysing and forecasting the New Zealand economy, with a particular focus on inflation.